 In the last year of Key Stage 3, Year 9, students focus on the skills needed for GCSE.
-This year bridges the gap between the two Key Stages, examining a 19th century novel- The Sign of the Four by Arthur Conan Doyle; a Shakespeare play- Romeo and Juliet; complete units of study linked directly to the GCSE examination- Writing for an Audience and Love and Relationships poetry.
+This year bridges the gap between the two Key Stages, examining a modern Drama- An Inspector Calls; a Shakespeare play- Romeo and Juliet; a complete unit of study linked directly to the GCSE examination- Victorian & Love and Relationships poetry.
 Students currently study Of Mice and Men as part of our covid-recovery strategy.
 In the next academic year 2022-2023, this will be replaced by a new unit- Modern Voices, which aims to discover how common themes explored in previous units have been presented in 21st century texts.

 We currently follow the AQA specification at GCSE (English Language and English Literature, English), and AQA at A Level (English Literature).
 A Level English Literature is a popular path for many sixth formers, who often go on to study English Literature at University.

 The texts studies at GCSE are currently: Macbeth, Love and Relationships Poetry, Dr Jekyll and Mr Hyde and Blood Brothers.

 To be successful in this subject students will need to be good at and enjoy: